8 min read

 As far as collagen’s role in skin health is concerned, it regards skin hydration, elasticity, and texture, significantly decreasing wrinkles and improving skin resilience, a study conducted by H. B. Pyun et al. states.
 When it comes to melasma management in particular, we could say that the role of collagen is twofold.

 Moreover, collagen supplementation has also been shown to combat other symptoms of UV radiation, including abnormal elastic formation.
-The way collagen influences skin structure is through maintaining its barrier by managing its hydration and recovering damaged collagen fibers.
+The way collagen influences skin structure is by maintaining its barrier managing its hydration and recovering damaged collagen fibers.

 Article References: